-Each transaction consists of a collection of events that record everything that happened in the solution from the beginning to the end of the transaction.
-You can think of events as documenting the path a user input took through the solution to finally arrive at the response.
-Many of the queries you run using TQL will refer to properties belonging to events.
+Each transaction consists of a collection of events that records everything that happened in the solution from the beginning to the end of the transaction.
+This is the path the user takes from start until they receive a response.
+This is refered as events when writing queries in Teneo Query Language.

 A transaction holds these three types of events:

 Properties associated with the set of events include:

 Let's take a look at what happens in our 'Longberry Baristas' solution when the 'User asks about types of coffee that are available'.